 GLEN HELEN RACEWAY, CA – Anyone who knows me, knows I’d rather see life through a viewfinder.
 Pictures inspire me in way reality often doesn’t.
 Life is better, more beautiful, more astounding when a moment is captured.
 A great photograph makes you think.
-Like this PERFECT MOMENT captured by photographer Heidi Zumbrun:
+Like the above PERFECT MOMENT captured by photographer Heidi Zumbrun.

 The rider making the graceful tumble down the hill is Caroline.
-Big kudos to her for taking on the challenge at the annual Halloween Hell On Wheels Hill Climb and trying to best that beast of a hill.
-She didn’t make it, but she got out there and did it.
+Big kudos to her for taking on the challenge at the annual Halloween Hell On Wheels Hill Climb and trying to best the beast.
+She didn’t make it, but she fearlessly tried.
 Caroline is one of those girls who knows how to make people laugh.
 She’s full of life, likes to shock people, and clearly, isn’t afraid to try something crazy.
 In other words, she’s beyond cool, something abundantly apparent in this photo.

 AND the big one… when I published my novel.